Skip to content

 The point is what the picture lets the rest of the interface do.

 By default, the wallpaper changes with the day.
-A warm scene in the morning, something quieter in the late evening.
+Something warm in the morning, something quieter in the late evening.
 The carousel is curated, opt-in to rotate, and pinnable to a single image you love.
-You can also bring your own — the photo you took at the lake last summer, the screenshot of your favorite painting, the gradient you generated for your wedding invitation.
+You can also bring your own — the photo you took at the lake last summer, the screenshot of your favorite painting, the gradient you generated for your wedding invitations.
 Lanai’s job is to make sure whatever sits behind your reading still works as a reading surface.

 What it gives you

 Five themes — Day, Dusk, Miami, Late Night, and a High Contrast theme designed at equal polish — coexist with the wallpaper layer.
-The contrast safety system means a wallpaper picked at random in Day still reads cleanly when the theme switches to Dusk after sunset, without you doing anything.
+The contrast-safety system means a wallpaper picked at random in Day still reads cleanly when the theme switches to Dusk after sunset, with nothing required of you.

-The Glass Timeline is the part of the app that makes everything else possible: it is why the typography can be generous, why the accent colors can be restrained, and why a long thread can be enjoyable to read.
+The glass timeline is the part of the app that makes everything else possible: it’s why the typography can be generous, why the accent colors can stay restrained, and why a long thread can be a pleasure to read instead of a chore.